What Is Preveal Framework Version 2?

 What Is the Preveal Body Signal Framework?

-Body signal interpretation is the practice of noticing a physical sensation, exploring the emotional tone around it, and considering the life context that may be connected to it.
+Body signal interpretation is the practice of noticing a physical sensation, exploring the Emotional Tone around it, considering the Life Context that may be connected to it, and allowing Personal Meaning to emerge without assigning it automatically.

-The Preveal Body Signal Framework organizes this reflective process so it can be used consistently while leaving room for uncertainty, judgment, and other forms of knowledge.
+The Preveal Body Signal Framework is Phase One of the complete methodology.
+It organizes reflection through Body Signal, Emotional Tone, Life Context, and Personal Meaning while leaving room for uncertainty, personal judgment, and other forms of knowledge.

 What a Framework Does